sirin-koca/Machine-Learning-Projects/README.md

 8. Model Evaluation: Model evaluation is the process of assessing the performance of a machine learning model on new, unseen data.
 Common evaluation metrics include accuracy, precision, recall, and F1 score.

-# Projects::100 Days of Machine Learning
+# Projects in this series:

 ## Project 1: Iris Flower Classification
 - *Description*: This is a classic beginner project where you classify iris flowers into three species (Setosa, Versicolor, and Virginica) based on the length and width of their sepals and petals.